A request breaks the silence.

 Come on, it’s time to go

-The interpretations obviously could be many.
-In a metaphorical sense, it could also mean that the protagonist is ‘fixed’ in order to adequately address his life, society and relationships, which to him are now just like a big show.
-Society doesn’t care about the effects of drugs.
-As long as they work for their purpose.
+Of course, there could be various interpretations of this.
+In a metaphorical sense, it could mean that the protagonist has been given a ‘fix’ in order that he can adequately address his life, society and relationships, which have become nothing more than a show to him.
+Society doesn’t care about the effects of drugs, just so long as they serve their purpose.

 There’s no pain, but you’re receding.
 Like a distant ship smoking on the horizon.

-“In literature both the water and the sea symbolize our mind, especially the unexplored depths of the unconscious. […] The complete disorientation of man with respect to his situation makes him feel unable to really express himself and his sensations.
+“In literature, both the water and the sea symbolise our mind, especially the unexplored depths of the unconscious. […] The complete disorientation of man with respect to his situation makes him feel unable to really express himself and his sensations.
 That’s why the lyrics say: ‘I can’t explain, you would not understand… This is not how I am’

-The main theme is the distance between our mind and the perception of reality because of an artificial relief.
-In other words: we may not suffer, but that does not make us alive; escaping from life and its problems actually deprives us of something.
-This is the meaning of the song: life is out there, I prefer to face it and let it hurt me, instead of losing all feelings.
+The main theme is the distance between our minds and the perception of reality because of artificial relief.
+In other words, we may not suffer, but that does not make us alive; escaping from life and its problems actually deprives us of something.
+This is the meaning of the song: life is out there; I prefer to face it and let it hurt me, than lose all sense of feeling.

-Depression, in Comfortably Numb, is just a gray anteroom where everything is reminiscent of death.
+Depression, in Comfortably Numb, is just a grey waiting room, where everything is reminiscent of death.
 The absence of pain is not happiness.
-The doctor of the lyrics takes off the pain to get the show going, but that doesn’t work.
-It only increases distances, and even the voice sounds more distant.
+The doctor in the lyrics takes away the pain to get the show going, but it doesn’t work.
+It only increases the distance, and even the voice on the record sounds more distant.

-Our society is based on productivity and success, so reducing pain or humanity to get positive results is seen as a help: but we risk to forget that the world of feelings, pain, search for the other, time for itself, even fatigue, this world actually represents our whole life.
+Our society is based on productivity and success, so reducing our pain or level of humanity to achieve positive results is seen as beneficial.
+But the risk is that we forget that the world of feelings, pain, searching, time for ourselves – even fatigue – represents our whole lives.
 And it keeps us in touch with reality.